Ark-Arch/sorting-algorithms/README.md

 - should take in an input that tells the count of numbers intended to be sorted.
 - it should of course then take in the numbers needed to be sorted.
 - it should also be able to accomodate a user request for a descending or ascendiing order of sort.
-- it should print back to the console an array.
+- it should print the following back to the console:
+	- a sorted array in the desired form (descending or ascending)
+	- a sum of all the array elements
+	- an average of all the array elements
+	- median of the array elements
+	- the mode of the array elements
 - WRITE A GUI application accomodating the above instructions.